 Some Precautions Regarding Feeding Celery to Horses

-Take caution with horses that have dental problems.
+Take caution with giving celery to horses that have dental problems.

 Celery is a rather crunchy vegetable, so you should probably not feed it to horses with dental issues, especially if they have significant tooth loss.